Immrudul/pochmann-ai/README.md

 An application I made to help with learning how to solve the Rubik's Cube Blindfolded using the Old Pochmann Method!

-## Youtube:
+## YouTube:

-Check it out here on youtube: https://www.youtube.com/watch?v=RAdtPTHROvc
+Check it out here on YouTube: https://www.youtube.com/watch?v=RAdtPTHROvc

 ## Table of Contents